rowich/Teslalogger2gpx/README.md

  - Parameter "-Datestart" to specify the start date of the extract.
 Format is "yyyy-mm-dd", default is "2000-01-01"
  - Parameter "-Dateend" to specify the end date of the extract.
 Format is "yyyy-mm-dd", default is "9999-99-99"

  use "Write-Teslalogger-GPX.ps1" to convert the CSV file into GPX file format.
-Reads ".\teslalogger.gpx.csv" and created "teslalogger.gpx"
+Reads ".\teslalogger.gpx.csv" and creates "teslalogger.gpx"

  no database interface so far.
  MariaDB SQL backup dump file must be extracted before it can be used.
 "Extract" script must be used with parameter "-Importfile" to specify the file